ronnieholm/Bugfree.Spo.Analytics/README.md

 To enable visitor tracking within a site collection, the JavaScript component must be enabled for it.
-This is done non-invasively -- without modifying the master page -- by registering a (JavaScript file)[./src/Bugfree.Spo.Analytics.Cli/public/collector.js] with the site collection's User Custom Actions.
+This is done non-invasively -- without modifying the master page -- by registering a [JavaScript file](./src/Bugfree.Spo.Analytics.Cli/public/collector.js) with the site collection's User Custom Actions.
 SharePoint then takes care to include the JavaScript reference in every page within the site collection.